Get Tech Tips

-It depends where you live how much pressure you’re under.
-I live in Florida so I'm very close to sea level, therefore the weight of the atmosphere is exerting right at 14.7 pounds per square inch (PSIA) of pressure on every surface in every direction.
+The amount of pressure you're under depends on where you live.
+I live in Florida, so I'm very close to sea level.
+Therefore, the weight of the atmosphere is exerting exactly 14.7 pounds per square inch (PSIA) of pressure on every surface in every direction.

-When I hook up to a piece of equipment with my gauges, my gauges read zero, this is because I zero out my gauges so they compensate for the atmospheric pressure.
+When I hook up to a piece of equipment with my gauges, my gauges read zero.
+That is because I zero out my gauges so that they compensate for the atmospheric pressure.

-This is known as PSIG or pounds per square inch gauge, which is the pressure within the system minus 14.7 to compensate for the atmospheric pressure (zero out at the atmospheric pressure)
+This compensation is reflected in PSIG or pounds per square inch gauge, which is the pressure within the system minus 14.7 to compensate for the atmospheric pressure (zero out at the atmospheric pressure)

-The issue is, not all locations have 14.7 PSIA.
+The issue is that not all locations have 14.7 PSIA.

-In the chart above, the far left shows altitude (distance) above sea level and the far right column shows PSIA.
+In the chart above, the far-left column shows altitude (distance) above sea level, and the far-right column shows PSIA.

-You can see if you are 6000 ft above sea level that there is about 3psi less pressure being exerted on you than where I live in Florida.
-This means that when you zero out you gauges the actual pressure in the system is 3 psi lower than your low lying brethren.
+If you are 6000 ft above sea level, you can see that there is about 3 PSI less pressure being exerted on you than where I live in Florida.
+This means that when you zero out your gauge, the actual pressure in the system is 3 PSI lower than your low-lying brethren.

 The problem is that most PT charts and gauges refer to PSIG with the 14.7 already added in.
-This means that calculating saturation temperatures to calculate evaporator temperature, superheat and subcool will be a real pain.
+Calculating saturation temperatures to calculate evaporator temperature, superheat, and subcool will be a real pain.

-I know it doesn't seem like much, but a 3 psi difference when taking an accurate superheat and subcool is quite significant, so this is more than just an intellectual exercise.
+I know it doesn't seem like much, but a 3-PSI difference is quite significant when taking an accurate superheat and subcool, so this is more than just an intellectual exercise.

-Some other consequences of altitude is that water boils at a lower temperature, making it more difficult to boil potatoes, but easier to pull a vacuum.
+Another consequence of altitude is that water boils at a lower temperature, making it more difficult to boil potatoes but easier to pull a vacuum.